Satisfactory Progress for Tuition Remission and Appeals

-- Complete 12 credit hours (in a single term or over multiple terms) with a 2.0 GPA without the use of tuition remission; or
+- Complete 12 credit hours at UC (in a single term or over multiple terms) with a 2.0 GPA without the use of tuition remission; or

-- Make up any deficient hours and/or bring up college GPA to a 2.0 without the use of tuition remission; or
+- Make up any deficient hours at UC and/or bring up overall UC GPA to a 2.0 without the use of tuition remission; or

 - Submit a written appeal if the failure to maintain satisfactory progress was due to extenuating circumstances.

 Notification of completing one of the first two options or an appeal is submitted by the student to the Human Resources Department.
 The academic record will then be reviewed to determine if tuition remission eligibility will or will not be reinstated for future terms.

 Upon any reinstatement of tuition remission eligibility, the student's record will be reviewed each term.
 If the student's grades indicate possible failure to meet Standards of Satisfactory Academic Progress, a warning letter will be sent after fall and winter terms.
 If the student fails to make Satisfactory Academic Progress by the end of the spring term, he/she will no longer be eligible for tuition remission until the student once again meets the Standards of Satisfactory Academic Progress.